volpatto/simple_pybind_example/README.md

 pip install -e ./
 ```

-Everything above will install the Python package with the C++ extension for you (in a develop mode, btw, but working).
+Everything above will install the Python package with the C++ extension for you (in a development mode, btw, but working).
 The
 `setup.py` is heavily based on the [official pybind11 cmake example](https://github.com/pybind/cmake_example) and
 in this [helpful post here](https://www.benjack.io/2018/02/02/python-cpp-revisited.html).
 To be honest,
 I must say that these two sources inspired me also in several others features I aimed to reach here.
 So kudos to the authors!